sulu/SuluCommunityBundle/Resources/doc/1-installation.md

 ## Enable Bundle

-Enable the required bundles in the kernel:
+Enable the required bundles in the `config/bundles.php` of your project:

 ```diff
 +    Symfony\Bundle\SecurityBundle\SecurityBundle::class => ['all' => true],